 The AIWG has three objectives:

-Research: The AIWG seeks to help consolidate Islamic-Theological Studies in the German academic system.
-For this purpose, it facilitates cross-locational, interdisciplinary cooperation on research.
+Research: The AIWG seeks to help consolidate Islamic-Theological Studies within the German academic system.
+To achieve this, the institute facilitates cross-locational, interdisciplinary cooperation on various research initiatives.

-Facts: The AIWG seeks to set public discourse on Islam on a factual basis by publishing expert opinions and providing experts on Islam-related topics.
+Facts: The AIWG seeks to place public discourse on Islam on a factual basis by publishing expert opinions and providing access to experts on Islam-related topics.

 The structure of the AIWG:

-The AIWG Office is located at Goethe University Frankfurt.
-Its central decision-making body is the Academy Board on which the cooperating university institutions for Islamic-Theological Studies in Germany are represented.
-The Academy Board also includes members from other disciplines as well as experts from Muslim civil society.
+The AIWG Office is situated at the Goethe University Frankfurt.
+Its central decision-making body is the Academy Board, and all of the cooperating university institutions for Islamic-Theological Studies in Germany are represented there.
+Moreover, the Academy Board includes members from other disciplines as well as experts from Muslim civil society.

-The Academy Council comprises representatives of the Federal Ministry of Education and Research (BMBF), the Mercator Foundation and Goethe University Frankfurt.
+The Academy Council is comprised of representatives from the Federal Ministry of Education and Research (BMBF), the Mercator Foundation and Goethe University Frankfurt.

-Until 2022, the AIWG will be funded by the Federal Ministry of Education and Research (BMBF) and the Mercator Foundation.
-The BMBF provides the Academy with up to 8.5 million euros for its research formats.
-The Mercator Foundation funds the Academy’s communication formats to the tune of up to 2.8 million euros.
+Funding for the AIWG is provided by the Federal Ministry of Education and Research (BMBF) and the Mercator Foundation until 2022.
+The BMBF provides the Academy with up to 8.5 million euros for its research formats; the Mercator Foundation funds the Academy’s communication formats to the tune of up to 2.8 million euros.